AnalyticsAutomated/analytics_automated/docs/the_Job_UI.rst

 Using Your Job
 --------------

-You have now defined your first job.
+When you have now defined your first job.
 Users can use it by making a multi-part form POST request to http://127.0.0.1:8000/analytics_automated/submission and passing all the correct values.